UMWEDU/umw-careercenter-sync/_pages/veterans-resources.md

 <a href="http://ClearedJobs.Net">ClearedJobs.Net</a> - A growing job board for professionals with security clearances looking for jobs in the defense and intelligence community

-<a href="http://veterans.nbcnews.com/find-a-job/how-to-write-a-cover-letter/">Writing a Cover Letter</a> - Next Steps for Vets provides a comprehensive list of tips to write a cover letter

 <a href="http://HireVeterans.com">HireVeterans.com</a> - Connecting U.S. military veterans with civilian careers

 <a href="http://civilianjobs.com">civilianjobs.com</a> - An online networking solution for U.S. soldiers, sailors, airmen, and Marines that are currently transitioning from the military as well as veterans with varying amounts of business experience